 Deferred taxes are based on the temporary differences that arise when taxation authorities recognize and measure assets and liabilities with rules that differ from the accounting policies of the Group's financial statements.
 They also arise on temporary differences stemming from tax losses carried forward.
 Deferred taxes are measured at the rates of tax expected to prevail when the temporary differences reverse, subject to such rates being substantively enacted at the balance sheet date.
 Any changes of the tax rates are recognized in the statement of income/loss unless related to items directly recognized against equity.
 Deferred tax liabilities are recognized on all taxable temporary differences excluding non-deductible goodwill.
 Deferred tax assets are recognized for unused tax losses, unused tax credits and deductible temporary differences to the extent that it is probable that future taxable profits will be available against which they can be used.
 Future taxable profits are determined based on the reversal of relevant taxable temporary differences.
-If the amount of taxable temporary differences, are considered, on the basis of the business plans for individual subsidiaries in the Group.
+If the amount of taxable temporary differences is insufficient to recognize a deferred tax asset in full, then future taxable profits, adjusted for reversals of existing temporary differences, are considered, on the basis of the business plans for individual subsidiaries in the Group.
 Deferred tax assets are reviewed at each reporting date and are reduced to the extent that it is no longer probable that the related tax benefit will be realized; such reductions are reversed when the probability of future taxable profits improves.